ThyMajesty/dotfiles/README.md

 │   └── .stowrc      # stow config for TMHost
 ├── tmsubber/        # TMSubber specific
 │   └── .stowrc      # stow config for TMSubber
-├── packages/
+├── root-overrides   # dump to /. needed when used by a different user or needs su ├── packages/
 │   ├── shared.txt   # packages installed on all machines
 │   ├── tmhost.txt   # TMHost specific packages